Authored by the expert who managed and guided the team behind the Turkey Property Pack

 What are the total closing costs as a percent in Istanbul in 2026?

-The typical total closing cost for foreigners buying property in Istanbul in 2026 is around 7% of the purchase price, covering all fees and taxes required to complete the transaction.
+The typical total closing cost for a standard resale property in Istanbul in 2026 is roughly 6 percent to 10 percent of the purchase price.

 If you want to go into more details, we also have a blog article detailing all the property taxes and fees in Istanbul.